 Pupils are assessed every half term by the Reading Leader and their progress is monitored carefully.
 Pupils move through the programme at an individual speed that is appropriate to their ability, not their age, and teaching is tailored to their needs; where pupils’ attainment is below expectation, we provide high-quality 1:1 provision.

 Our current RWI consultant is Keely Fowkes.
-She usually visits twice/year to monitor our teaching of all RWI elements (Phonics, Spelling, Grammar and My Book Blog) and working with Mrs. Homes, our RWI reading leader.
+She usually visits twice/year to monitor our teaching of all RWI elements (Phonics, Spelling, Grammar and My Book Blog) and working with Miss Walker, our RWI reading leader.
 Keely is consistently very pleased with the progress children are making and the quality of teaching.
 Pupils are enthusiastic and active learning methods ensure all are engaged.

-Should you have any questions about RWI Phonics, please speak to Mrs. Homes, RWI Reading Leader.
+Should you have any questions about RWI Phonics, please speak to your child's class teacher or Miss Walker, RWI Reading Leader.

 How Parents Can Find Out More

-For more information about how Read, Write, Inc is taught, or for how you can support your child, please follow the hyperlinks below. https://ruthmiskin.com/en/find-out-more/parents page has many videos that show how we teach the different elements of Read, Write, Inc.
+For more information about how Read, Write, Inc is taught, or for how you can support your child, please follow the hyperlinks below.
+You can find videos demonstrating how to teach sounds, further resources and E-Books to use with your child and other supportive tools to use at home.

 If you have a Facebook account, please "like" the Ruth Miskin page.
 By doing this, you will be able to view new videos as they are released, ask the team questions and enter their regular competitions to win resources that will support you child's learning!

 At St George's we use the Big Maths programme for teaching Mathematics.
 You can find information about this programme below.
 You can also find further information in more detail on our Maths curriculum page.